salman-/Neural-Network-Transfer-Learning/README.md

-# Welcome to the Neural-Network-Transfer-Learning wiki!
+# Welcome to the Neural-Network-Transfer-Learning!

 The transfer-learnign in Tensorflow can be done in different ways.
 For instance it could be: